AlbertiPot/attention-is-all-you-need-pytorch/README.md

 If there is any suggestion or error, feel free to fire an issue to let me know. :)

+# Preparement
+Modified by GBC:

+install according to `requirements.txt`.
+Especially notice the `torchtext 0.8` is required, thus it requires `pytorch 1.7`
 # Usage

 ## WMT'16 Multimodal Translation: de-en